CoffeePhreak/MadMath/README.md

 >and within a few months I was able to sum any two single
 >digit numbers in roughly two seconds.
 It was very slow
->going at the start, partly due to the number row being .the only way to input numbers.
+>going at the start, partly due to the number row being the only way to input numbers.
 The program would save
 >the high score in a hidden text file, and I would compete
 >with myself to push it as high as possible.
 At first I
 >would average around 12 per minute, but every day the